 We talked about the formal type, which is obviously not so popular and hardly used in practice.

 Then we talked about the category of lightweight code reviews and distinguished 4 different types.

 Type 1, the instant code review, is done in pair programming and works well when two developers with a similar skill set are working on a complex business problem.

 Type 2, the synchronous code review, works well when the reviewer lacks knowledge about the goal of the task and needs explanation by the coder.
 It also works well if there are a lot of code improvements expected due to the lack of experience from the coder.

 But it has the downside of forced context switches, which is frustrating for the reviewer and slows down the whole team.

 Type 3, the asynchronous code review, prevents the problem of forced context switching and works well for the most common use cases.

 Type 4, the once-in-a-while code review is not a permanent option for a professional team and may be used only to get a team started with code reviews.

 Use asynchronous reviews by default

-I think that a professional team should have the asynchronous code review in place as the default type because it prevents a lot of drawbacks compared to the synchronous review.
+A professional team should have the asynchronous code review in place as the default type, because it prevents a lot of drawbacks compared to the synchronous review.